zding52/random-repo-name/rules.md

 ## Add any other rules that your team establishes to help each other work effectively together

 Let at least two people look at your code and agree before push to git.
+Get help from a group member if your having difficulty implementing your code.